Businesses in Tyler, TX

 Tyler's top employers include hospitals as well as retail distributors like Brookshire's, food producers like John Soules Foods, large retailers such as Walmart, telecommuications providers like Suddenlink, and manufacturers such as Carrier Corp., Trane and Tyler Pipe.

 Tyler Economic Development Council

-The Tyler Economic Development Council has worked on more than 140 projects since 1989.
-TEDC has assisted in the creation or retention of 20,000 jobs and generated $747 million in new investment in Tyler, including several recent triumphs in advanced manufacturing.
+Tyler Economic Development Council has worked on more than 140 projects since 1989.
+During that time, TEDC has assisted in the creation or retention of more than 20,000 jobs and generated more than $800 million in new investment in Tyler, including several recent triumphs in advanced manufacturing.
 Making Tyler attractive to businesses are factors such as a skilled workforce, three colleges and low taxes, while the community also has a good quality of life with many arts attractions and recreation options.

-Tyler is a major medical center that serves the city's 96,000 residents as well as the surrounding east Texas area.
-The city is home to four hospitals - East Texas Medical Center, Trinity Mother Frances Hospital, UT Health Northeast and Texas Spine and Joint Hospital, plus numerous specialists, which collectively employ more than a quarter of the workforce.
-Tyler Junior College, which is adjacent to the newly designated medical district that includes ETMC and Trinity Mother Frances Hospital, has recently constructed a new Nursing and Health Sciences building.
-In 2015, UT Tyler is enrolling students in its new pharmacy school.
+Tyler is a major medical hub that serves the city's 100,000 residents as well as 6-7 surrounding East Texas counties.
+The city is home to four hospitals – East Texas Medical Center, Trinity Mother Frances Hospital, UT Health Northeast and Texas Spine and Joint Hospital.
+Tyler Junior College recently constructed a new Nursing and Health Sciences building, and in 2015, UT Tyler enrolled students in its new pharmacy school.

 Health care organization Fresenius Medical Care North America announced in late 2015 that it will establish a new medical business office support facility in Tyler, accounting for 300-350 new jobs.
 Fresenius provides products and services for individuals undergoing dialysis due to kidney failure.